Swimming Vacation Lake Powell

 Waterproof sun cream and jacket / fleece / windstopper

 Lightweight and light colored clothing for the lake

 We will provide you with drinks, water bottles and swim hats.
-If you prefer to have your own drinking bottle for walks and rafting tour, please bring it with you.
+If you prefer to have your own drinking bottle for walks, please bring it with you.
 It is very important to drink enough water and other fluids throughout the whole trip.

 Your safety is of utmost importance to us.
 In the event of adverse weather conditions at any of our swimming locations, we may need to adapt our itinerary.
 Our team always includes local guides who know the safest and most picturesque places to swim, so rest assured you won’t be missing out!